Alex Tuch

-Alex Daniel Tuch (/ˈtʌk/ TUCK-'; born May 10, 1996) is an American professional ice hockey forward and alternate captain for the Buffalo Sabres of the National Hockey League (NHL).
+Alex Daniel Tuch (/ˈtʌk/ TUCK-'; born May 10, 1996) is an American professional ice hockey player who is a forward for the Washington Capitals of the National Hockey League (NHL).
 He was selected in the first round, 18th overall, by the Minnesota Wild in the 2014 NHL entry draft.
-Tuch has also previously played for the Vegas Golden Knights.
+Tuch has also previously played for the Vegas Golden Knights and the Buffalo Sabres.

 Playing career

 Youth and college

 As a youth, Tuch played in the 2008 Quebec International Pee-Wee Hockey Tournament with the Lemieux Academy minor ice hockey team from Phoenix, Arizona.
 Tuch was ranked 12th by the NHL Central Scouting Bureau on their final list of the top draft-eligible North American skaters leading into the 2014 NHL entry draft, where he was projected to be selected in the first round.
 Tuch was eventually selected by the Minnesota Wild as the draft's 18th overall pick.

 Tuch trained with the USA Hockey National Team Development Program team from 2012 to 2014, winning a bronze medal with Team USA at the 2013 World U-17 Hockey Challenge and gold at the 2014 IIHF World U18 Championships.

 From 2014 to 2016, Tuch played college hockey for Boston College in the Hockey East Association.
 He was named to the 2014–15 Hockey East Association Pro Ambitions All-Rookie Team, tallying 14 goals and 14 assists his freshman year.
 In 2015–16, he contributed with 18 goals and 16 assists in 40 games, while heading to the NCAA Frozen Four with the Eagles.